cyberwarz443/CyberArch/docs/first-principles.md

 Security controls are best understood as **guardrails**.

 They exist to enable systems and people to operate safely within defined constraints, not to eliminate risk entirely.
-Controls shape behavior, reduce blast radius, and provide structure—but they are also assumptions that must be tested, maintained, and revisited over time.
+Controls shape behavior, reduce blast radius, and provide structure, but they are also assumptions that must be tested, maintained, and revisited over time.

 Controls without ownership, visibility, or maintenance degrade quietly.
 Over time, they can become sources of false confidence rather than protection.
 Effective security architecture treats controls as living components of a system, not static guarantees.